gpbl/SwiftChart/README.md

 #### Axis and grid

-_continue..._
+_work in progress..._

 ## Credits
-This project was originally a fork of [swift-linechart](https://github.com/zemirco/swift-linechart).
+This project was originally inspired by [swift-linechart](https://github.com/zemirco/swift-linechart).